CH WM 8

 CH 73 - Two Morris and Co Sussex armchairs.
 Both with fine rush seats and original finish.
 The centre one is now sold.
 DID U KNOW.. that Ford Maddox Brown persuaded the firm to sell them and Dante Gabriel Rossetti designed the lyre or fiddle back version aptly named "The Rossetti Chair" and when they have to be re-rushed, the arms and the two stretchers just below it have to be removed from the upper back leg, once the rusher has re-laid the rush, only then can they be inserted and glued back together, believe me there is an art to get them back into place because the tolerance's are so close, which is why they are a very strong armchair indeed and also why so many have survived.

 Circa 1865 and into the 20th Century.

 A pair of Sussex side chairs by Morris and Co.

-A rare pair of 'Morris' oak reclining armchairs after a design by Phillip Webb and made by Jas Shoolbred.
-These armchairs are very close to the original design by Phillip Webb and superb quality pair typical of all Shoolbreds work, certainly one of the best makers in London in the late Victorian and Edwardian periods, they had workshops at Tottenham Court Rd, in London.
+A pair of oak reclining armchairs after a design by Phillip Webb, made by Jas Shoolbred.
+These armchairs are close to the original design by Phillip Webb.
+Shoolbred were certainly one of the better furniture makers in London in the late Victorian and Edwardian periods, they had workshops at Tottenham Court Rd.
+London.

 Professionally re - upholstered in A Morris and Co Chrysanthemum fabric.

 Philip Webb (attributed) for Morris and Co., an Aesthetic Movement mahogany sofa, upholstered in ‘Bird’ fabric designed by William Morris.
 Exhibited at the Liberty and Co.
 Exhibition, June 2009, no. f13 Circa 1866-70's.
 Height 42" 107cm, Width 73" 185.5, Depth 26 1/2" 66cm.